Innoble/playground-o6q762m8/statement.md

 ## Pathfinding

 In hindsight maybe not the best way, but I used two different coordinate systems.
 The movable part of the map is surrounded by a rectangle of squares you can't move into, so it makes sense to use a system that starts at 1,1 for movement.
-But the tables have different a different system.
+But unfortunately the tables can't use this system, so you need to be careful when moving between the two systems.
 It didn't cause many issues for me, but I probably should have kept it simple.

 I fill several arrays, lists and dictionaries during the first second so I could always know the distance to every table from every square.
 I did this taking into account my own position, my partner position and the destination.
 I also made sure I could always look up which tables are adjacent to which square and which squares are adjacent to which tables.
 The array-lookup key for distances would be: